graphcore/poptorch/docs/user_guide/overview.rst

     :start-after: counter_model_wrong_start
     :end-before: counter_model_wrong_end

-This is because the PyTorch tracer will capture the value for ``model.i`` when tracing happens and then freeze the value as a constant.
+This is because the PyTorch dispatcher will capture the value for ``model.i`` when building the graph and freeze the value as a constant.
-In fact, the value captured is `6.0` as PyTorch has traced or called the forward method five times before it captures the constant.

 You can keep the value of a tensor between runs by registering it as a buffer in PyTorch, as the following examples shows: